eislerMeinName/complexPendulum/README.md

 # complexPendulum
 ComplexPendulum is a detailed gym environment of the inverted pendulum RL environment.
-It aims at modelling real-world pendulum systems as accurate as possible.
+It aims at modelling real-world pendulum systems as accurate as possible including static friction.

 > ### Currently under construction...
-> - find training and evaluation setups
+> CAN YOU BE BETTER THAN LQ CONTROL SYNTHESIS???

 <p align="center">